The Essenes

 Searching all the inward parts of the belly (Pv.
 20.27)

-“…but shall impart true knowledge and righteous judgment to those who have chosen the Way [unto God],”* would be the intent of both divisions of Essene—by the Nazarenes at the arrival of Messiah and the new revelation that would set men free, essentially what we know today as the “Good News,” and by the Ossaeans through more purity laws and strictness to the law, although Messiah would be welcomed.
+“…but shall impart true knowledge and righteous judgment to those who have chosen the Way [unto God],”* would be the intent of both divisions of Essene—by the Nazarenes at the arrival of Messiah and the new revelation that would set men free, essentially what we know today as the “Good News,” and by the Ossaeans through more purity laws and strictness to the law.
 Is it righteous to do good on the sabbath (Matt.
-12.10-14), or is it more important to obey the law, this is perhaps the best biblical example of the two differing mentalities.
+12.10-14), or is it more important to obey the law?
+This transition from law to goodness as a standard is perhaps the best biblical example of the two differing mentalities.

 *Dead Sea Scrolls, Community Rule IX

 The Ossaean view pronounced legalism combined with purity rituals as the core of the Judaic reformation.
-Nazarene Essenes interpreted the theology of the Way described as much more mystical.
-A useful example of this more mystical understanding is the use of the term “Son of Man,” (Lk.
-22.66-71).* Son of Man is understood as a proper name and a soul of heavenly origin, literally, a divine anointed one who had not yet been revealed.
-The Son of Man would embrace the greater enlightenment of grace (Noah) as preeminent, as Jesus teaches, and would give the final interpretation of the Law and the Prophets, the final teaching of the Way.
+Nazarene Essenes interpreted the theology of the Way in a much more mystical tradition.
+A helpful example of this more mystical understanding is the use of the term “Son of Man” (Lk.
+22.66-71).* Son of Man is understood as a proper name and a soul of heavenly origin, literally a divine anointed one who had not yet been revealed.
+The Son of Man would embrace the greater enlightenment of grace (Noah) as preeminent, as Jesus teaches, and give the final interpretation of the Law and the Prophets, the final teaching of the Way.
 Jesus would leave the law subjugated to forgiveness and mercy.
-For this and other reasons Jesus is observed to have had Nazarene Essene roots—he would personify the Essenic-messianic vision for man, both in his teaching and in his person, rather than a continued or expanded vision for the law.
+For this and other reasons, Jesus is observed to have had Nazarene Essene roots—he would personify the Essenic-messianic vision for man, both in his teaching and in his person, rather than a continued or expanded vision for the law.

 *(67) “If you are the Christ, tell us.”
 But he (Jesus) said to them, ‘If I tell you, you will by no means believe, (68), and if I also ask you, you will by no means answer me or let me go.
 (69) Hereafter the Son of Man will sit on the right hand of the power of God.’
 (70) Then they all said, “Are you then the Son of God (interchangeable with Son of Man)?”
 And he said to them, “You rightly say that I am.”